getify/You-Dont-Know-JS/async & performance/apA.md

 ## Summary

-*asynquence* is an easy to understand abstraction -- sequence as a series of (async) steps -- on top of promises, aimed at making working with various asynchronous patterns very easy, but without any compromise in capability.
+*asynquence* is an easy to understand abstraction -- sequence as a series of (async) steps -- on top of promises, aimed at making working with various asynchronous patterns simpler, but without any compromise in capability.